parf/Mongo-PHP-ORM/README.md

 # Mongo-PHP-ORM (M2)

+    Mongo wrapper and ORM extension for PHP.
-    This is incarnation 2 of Homebase framework mongo ORM.
+    Part of Homebase framework

-    Product is in beta/stabilisation stage.
+    Product is in stabilisation stage.
 Not used in production yet.

 # FEATURES (most important)
 * **ORM** with relations, calculated fields, field aliases
 * **Type support** (**custom** type support), alternative type-based field representation
-* Enum field type
+* Enum(Hash) field type
 * Bells and whistles